Skip to main content

 Seabadge

-Sea BadgeSeabadge is an intense leadership and management training focused on the “how-to” aspects of managing a successful youth-led Sea Scout program.
-While Seabadge was developed as an advanced leadership training program for experienced Sea Scout adult leaders, the course is open to all adult Scout leaders.
-The driving theme for the training is to “Focus on Youth”, which makes the course especially valuable for any Scout leader dealing with older youth.
-Seabadge does not cover topics like boating, knots, or other program-related materials found in the Sea Scout Manual.
+Sea BadgeSeabadge is a leadership and management training focused on the “how-to” aspects of managing a successful youth-led Sea Scout program.
+The driving theme for the training is to “Focus on Youth,” which makes the course especially valuable for any Scout volunteer dealing with older youth.

 Supplemental Training